andraugust/andraugust.github.io/stat_thermo.md

 $$

 As a last comment about these three models I'll highlight the fact that none of them capture any inter-particle interactions.
 For example, the paramagnet treats each dipole as independent, even though really each one exerts a small magnetic field on each other one.
 Similarly, the solid treats oscillators as independent, and the gas treats atoms as independent.
-These are "ideal", or "first order" approximations that make for instructive toy models that manage to match experimental results in a wide range of settings.
+These are "ideal" approximations that make for instructive toy models, but they actually do manage to match experimental measurements over a wide range of parameters, so we go ahead and use them.

 ### Interacting Systems